Skip to content

 If you’ve resolved 3371 with Tool Hub twice and it keeps coming back, another Tool Hub run isn’t the answer — you need diagnosis of why the file keeps getting damaged.
 A Certified ProAdvisor identifies the underlying cause (antivirus, user profile, registry, or system-level) within an hour and applies a durable fix that holds across restarts and the next Windows update.

-3371 engagements are among the fastest and most well-bounded we run — which is reflected in the pricing.
+3371 engagements are among the fastest and most well-bounded we run — reflected in the pricing.
 Fixed-fee, written scope, no commission on Intuit products.
+When 3371 turns out to signal broader installation problems, a QuickBooks file cleanup is the right scope.
+Independent firm — not Intuit, and not Intuit’s software support.

 What people ask about Error 3371.